linhsolar/basicbigdata/practicebdp.md

 ## Building the big data infrastructure
 The big data infrastructure has several components.
 At the high-level we need to:

-* Combine dedicated servers + VMs
+* **Combine dedicated servers + VMs**
     - Establish elastic infrastructure using elasticity and virtualization
+    - Utilize containers, VMs with different orchestration systems, like Kubernetes or OpenStack

-* High performance
+* **High performance computing systems**
     - Enable running parallel and concurrent programs for database, messaging, and analytics

-* Broker/messaging services
+* **Broker/messaging services**: these services serve for different purposes.
+First of all, they can be used for transferring "raw big data", such as streaming IoT data/event logs, or disseminating analytics results, such as anomaly detection outcome for a time window.
+Second, they can be used for sending/receiving commands that orchestrate/trigger tasks used for big data platforms.
+Often we need to combine some of them within a platform.
     - Large-scale, high performance with standard protocols, such as AMQP and  MQTT
-    - Support different messaging systems, e.g., RabbitMQ & Apache Kafka
+    - Support different messaging systems, e.g., RabbitMQ, Apache Kafka, and [NSQ](https://nsq.io/)

-* Datastore technologies: data storage, databases and data services.
+* **Datastore technologies**: data storage, databases and data services.

 * Processing frameworks